ricketytoc/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files
+### Editing a person

+1. Editing a person in the displayed list of persons.

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `edit 1 n/John Tan`<br>
+       Expected: First person in the list has their name edited to `John Tan`.
+Details of the edited person is shown in the status message.

+    1. Other correct edit commands to try: `edit 1 p/12345678`, `edit 1 d/Accounting` and `edit 1 r/Manager`<br>
+       Expected: Similar to previous, the respective fields gets edited.

+    1. Test case: `edit 0`<br>
+       Expected: No person is edited.
+Error details shown in the status message.

+    1. Other incorrect delete commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Sorting the list

+1. Sorting the displayed list of persons.

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `sort n/`<br>
+       Expected: Displayed list is sorted by alphabetical order.

+    1. Other correct sort commands to try: `sort d/`, `sort r/` and `sort e/`<br>
+       Expected: Similar to previous, the respective fields gets sorted based on lexicographical order.

+    1. Test case: `sort`<br>
+       Expected: Displayed list is not sorted.
+Error details shown in the status message.

+### Finding a person

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+1. Finds a person by the given field.

-1. _{ more test cases …​ }_
+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `find n/John`<br>
+       Expected: Finds all persons whose names include the word `John`.

+    1. Test case: `find d/Finance`<br>
+       Expected: Finds all persons whose department include the word `Finance`.

+   1. Test case: `find r/Manager`<br>
+      Expected: Finds all persons whose role include the word `Manager`.

+   1. Test case: `find`<br>
+      Expected: The displayed list is not filtered.
+Error details shown in the status message.

+### Viewing command History

+1. Editing a person in the displayed list of persons.

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `delete 1` followed by `history 1`<br>
+       Expected: The previous command `delete 1` is shown in the status message.

+    1. Test case: `history 0`<br>
+       Expected: Error details shown in the status message.